North America Healthcare IT Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-Driver: Growing need to curtail escalating healthcare costs
+Driver: Growing need to reduce escalating healthcare costs

-Opportunity: Increasing use of healthcare IT solutions in outpatient care facilities
+Opportunity: Increasing deployment of healthcare IT solutions across outpatient and ambulatory care centers in the US

 | COMPANY | USE CASE DESCRIPTION | BENEFITS |